-Life in many ways is like trying to climb a huge and intimidating mountain.
+Dealing with obstacles is a part of life.
+And life in many ways is like trying to climb a huge and intimidating mountain.
 You may not even be able to see the top and have no idea how far up it goes.
 Getting to the base can be a challenge all on its own.
-The mountain itself is not the obstacle, it is the combination of thousands of smaller obstacles one after the other.
+The mountain itself is not the obstacle, it is the combination of thousands of smaller ones, one after the other.
 Only by conquering them all will you get to your goal.

 Below are a few things to consider when you’re feeling down about the circumstances you are facing lately:

 So much of our attention is spent on things outside of our control.
 Through the eyes of a stoic, this is wasted energy.
 If you can’t do anything to change something, does it make sense to worry about it?
 Not really, no. It will take a while to embody this way of thinking, as it will feel unnatural.
 But when you do it is sure to make a huge difference.
 With less energy wasted, you can focus on dealing with obstacles you can control.